 The Government and Livestock Industry Policy Forum, which was held in Canberra in November 2001, identified access to stocks of vaccine as a critical component of Australia’s preparedness to respond to an outbreak of FMD.

-In September 2004, AHA contracted Merial (a major international manufacturer of veterinary pharmaceuticals) to establish an FMD Antigen Bank for the exclusive use of Australia.
-Merial was reselected as the preferred supplier again in 2015, after a detailed evaluation of Australia’s requirements and the capabilities of the various international suppliers to meet those requirements.
+In September 2004, AHA contracted Boehringer Ingelheim Animal Health (BIAH) previously known as Merial (a major international manufacturer of veterinary pharmaceuticals) to establish an FMD Antigen Bank for the exclusive use of Australia.
+BIAH was reselected as the preferred supplier again in 2015 and 2019, after a detailed evaluation of Australia’s requirements and the capabilities of the various international suppliers to meet those requirements.

-The antigen bank is held at Merial’s Pirbright facility (United Kingdom) and comprises quantities of FMD antigens for the manufacture of vaccines to enable Australia to respond to an outbreak of FMD.
+The antigen bank is held at BIAH’s Pirbright facility (United Kingdom) and comprises quantities of FMD antigens for the manufacture of vaccines to enable Australia to respond to an outbreak of FMD.

-The quantities and strains of antigens currently held in Australia’s antigen bank were determined by a risk analysis completed in 2013, which considered the incursion and outbreak scenarios that might affect Australia.
+The quantities and strains of antigens currently held in Australia’s antigen bank were determined by a risk assessment, which considered the incursion and outbreak scenarios that might affect Australia.

 Project funding and advice